Jae Ann Brown

 Mrs. Brown was a career woman and was fortunate enough to divide her life into two separate and very dissimilar careers.

-She spent 20+ years at the pre UPMC Shadyside Hospital in Pittsburgh, where she was the director of volunteer services, the founder of the wellness program that continues to this day, now under the purview of UPMC Shadyside.
+She spent 20+ years at the pre UPMC Shadyside Hospital in Pittsburgh, where she was the director of volunteer services, and founder of the wellness program that continues to this day, now under the purview of UPMC Shadyside.

 Mrs. Brown designed the first volunteer program in the world to utilize the contribution of blind volunteers through the school for blind children in Pittsburgh.

-Along with a premed student from the University of Pittsburgh, now UPMC, Adriana Selvaggio, MD, Mrs. Brown co-founded the ‘Medex’ program that introduced final semester fourth year premed students, who had already been accepted into prestigious medical schools, to perform as ‘shadow; volunteers in an innovative program where these stringently selected students worked with the Shadyside hospital medical staff.
+Along with a pre-med student from the University of Pittsburgh, now UPMC, Adriana Selvaggio, MD, Mrs. Brown co-founded the ‘Medex’ program that introduced final semester fourth-year premed students, who had already been accepted into prestigious medical schools, to perform as ‘shadow; volunteers in an innovative program where these stringently selected students worked with the Shadyside hospital medical staff.

 Hile Funeral Home, Emlenton, is in charge of the arrangements.